C-Loftus/Watercolor/readme.md

 ## Setup

-_Note: This repository is a work in progress_
+_Note: This repository is a work in progress and is primarily intended as a proof of concept_

 1. Clone this repo into your Talon user directory
 2. Install the `libgirepository1.0-dev` and `gir1.2-atspi-2.0` packages